EternalFork/CollegeChat/docs/README.md

 # CollegeChat
-CollegeChat is a ChatGPt-based guide for college applications.
+CollegeChat is a ChatGPT-based guide for college applications.

 The first application is SAT feedback.
 As an example, here is a file containing all the questions, answers, and grading of a complete reading and writing section of a sample Bluebook test [(link)](https://drive.google.com/file/d/1BZA7WTYUaiYBAMC40IwTcYDyNmtJSEHv/view?usp=sharing).